vectordotdev/vector/rfcs/2022-02-24-11552-dd-agent-style-secret-management.md

 ### User Experience

-- Use the same kind of API between Vector and a user-provided executable as the one between the Agent and the secret retrieving executable.
+- Use the same kind of API between Vector and a user-provided executable as the [one between the Agent and the secret retrieving executable][dd-secret-backend-exec-api].
 - A set of top level options like the ones the Datadog Agent [exposes][dd-agent-secret-knobs].
 - A convenient syntax for config option to indicate Vector that a secret should be retrieved for this option (Subject to be changed but the Datadog Agent uses `ENC[secret_key]`)